sanjuthomas/kafka-connect-couchdb/README.md

 ![Kafka Connect CouchDB](couchdb.png)

 ## Data Mapping
 CouchDB is a schemaless document store/NoSQL database.
-Since we are working with plain JSON data, we don't need a schema to serialize and deserialize the messages.
+Since we are working with plain JSON data, a schema is not necessary to serialize and deserialize the messages.

 **For stand-alone mode**, please copy ```kafka_home/config/connect-standalone.properties``` to create ```kafka_home/config/couchdb-connect-standalone.properties``` file.
 Open ```kafka_home/config/couchdb-connect-standalone.properties``` and set the following properties to false.